 Our Fama-MacBeth tests of Section IV combine mutual fund data with common test portfolios.
 Because our factor set includes value (HML), size (SMB), and momentum (UMD), our baseline analysis uses the Fama-French 25 size-value double-sorted portfolios plus 25 size-beta portfolios, 25 size-prior return portfolios, and 25 size-Amihud illiquidity portfolios to ensure adequate dispersion in loadings to identify risk premia in the cross section.
 We supplement this set of test assets with an expanded cross section following the recommendation of Lewellen, Nagel, and Shanken (2010).
 In our larger portfolio set, we also include 49 industry portfolios, 25 size-operating profitability portfolios, 25 size-investment portfolios, 10 beta-sorted portfolios, 10 market capitalization-sorted portfolios, 10 book equity to market equity ratio sorted portfolios, 10 Amihud illiquidity-sorted portfolios, 10 operating profitability-sorted portfolios, and 10 investment-sorted portfolios for a total of 269 portfolios.

-Let’s summarize what we’ve covered thus far (a lot of material — congrats on making it this far!):
+Are the Results Subject to Debate?Let’s summarize what we’ve covered thus far (a lot of material — congrats on making it this far!):

 - Researchers have looked at high-frequency trading data and came to the conclusion that transaction costs matter, but the range of possibilities is huge.